 The best way to find out if your landlord is legally obligated to make a repair in your apartment is to read up on the warranty of habitability in your state.
-The warranty of habitability is an implied provision in any residential lease, which means that your landlord is bound by it even if your lease says that they aren't.
+The warranty of habitability is an implied provision in any residential lease, which means that your landlord is bound by it—even if your lease says that they aren't.

-- Broken heating or plumbing
+- Broken heating, plumbing, or electricity

-- Broken windows, doors or ceilings
+- Broken windows, doors, or ceilings

 - Locks on the windows and doors

-- Holes in the floor, ceiling or walls that are letting pests in
+- Holes in the floor, ceiling, or walls that are letting pests in

 The information provided on this website does not, and is not intended to, constitute legal advice.